-The installation of multiple greenhouses, two cisterns, fence and storage structure at the project site is not anticipated to have a negative impact on environmental resources.
-None of the environmental assessment factors nor the regulations reviewed in the above checklist resulted in negative environmental impacts.
-There will be an increase on water and electricity draw due to the new utility connections.
+The construction of two new greenhouses and the purchase of a cargo van and UTV at the project site is not anticipated to have a negative impact on environmental resources.
+None of the environmental assessment factors nor the regulations reviewed in the above checklist resulted in negative environmental impacts or the need for mitigation.
+The expansion of electrical and water connections will not result in a negative environmental impact as the applicant will receive all necessary authorizations and permits prior to construction.
 Overall, the project will have a net positive impact by helping a small business increase their capacity for agricultural production.
 No other planned or ongoing projects were identified in the project vicinity that could contribute to cumulative impacts of environmental resources.

-Alternatives [24 CFR 58.40(e); 40 CFR 1508.9]
+Alternatives [24 CFR 58.40(e); 40 CFR 1508.9]:

-Within the boundaries of the property, other locations could be considered for the new greenhouses, cisterns, storage structure, generator and fence.
-However, other locations may require greater environmental impacts such as additional ground disturbance, wetland disturbance, grading for slopes that are not suitable for installation or additional tree clearing and would result in higher costs to the applicant.
+Within the boundaries of the property, other locations could be considered for the new greenhouses.
+However, other locations may require greater environmental impacts such as additional ground disturbance, grading for slopes that are not suitable for installation or additional tree clearing and would result in higher costs to the applicant.